-- 1.1 Administrative Claim shall mean a Claim arising and allowable under § 503(b) of the Bankruptcy Code with respect to the Debtor, including charges against the Debtor's estate under 28 U.S.C. § 1930. - Allowed with respect to a Claim or Interest other than a Fee Claim, shall mean any Claim or Interest (a) that is the subject of a timely filed proof of claim, or (b) any Claim or Interest that has been listed in the schedules filed with the Bankruptcy Court by the Debtor pursuant to Bankruptcy Code § 521 and is not listed therein as disputed, unliquidated, or contingent; and, in each such case as to which either (i) no objection to the allowance thereof or other similar pleading has been filed within the applicable time period set forth in the Plan, or (ii) an objection or other similar pleading has been filed and the Claim or Interest has been allowed by a Final Order but only to the extent so allowed.
-To the extent that all or a portion of a Claim is not Allowed, the holder of such Claim shall not receive any distribution on account of the portion of such Claim that is not Allowed. - 1.3 Allowed Amount shall mean the amount of any Allowed Claim or Allowed Interest. - 1.4 Assets means all property that would be property of the Debtor and the Debtor's estate under § 541 of the Bankruptcy Code, whether such property is now existing or hereafter arising or acquired and wherever located including, without limitation, all Causes of Action and all proceeds of and recoveries on Causes of Action, all accounts, contract rights, chattel paper, general intangibles, instruments, securities, furniture, fixtures, machinery, equipment, inventory, intellectual property, domain names, and interest in real estate. - 1.5 Bank shall mean TD Bank, N.A. and its affiliates, successors, agents, and assigns.
+- 1.1 Administrative Claim shall mean a Claim arising and allowable under § 503(b) of the Bankruptcy Code with respect to the Debtor, including charges against the Debtor's estate under 28 U.S.C. § 1930. - 1.2 Allowed with respect to a Claim or Interest other than a Fee Claim, shall mean any Claim or Interest (a) that is the subject of a timely filed proof of claim, or (b) any Claim or Interest that has been listed in the schedules filed with the Bankruptcy Court by the Debtor pursuant to Bankruptcy Code § 521 and is not listed therein as disputed, unliquidated, or contingent; and, in each such case as to which either (i) no objection to the allowance thereof or other similar pleading has been filed within the applicable time period set forth in the Plan, or (ii) an objection or other similar pleading has been filed and the Claim or Interest has been allowed by a Final Order but only to the extent so allowed.
+To the extent that all or a portion of a Claim is not Allowed, the holder of such Claim that is not Allowed. - 1.3 Allowed Amount shall mean the amount of any Allowed Claim or Allowed Interest. - 1.4 Assets means all property that would be property of the Debtor and the Debtor's estate under § 541 of the Bankruptcy Code, whether such property is now existing or hereafter arising or acquired and wherever located including, without limitation, all Causes of Action and all proceeds of and recoveries on Causes of Action, all accounts, contract rights, chattel paper, general intangibles, instruments, securities, furniture, fixtures, machinery, equipment, inventory, intellectual property, domain names, and interest in real estate.